jaredly/j3/Roadmap.md

     `{...meta id uint}`
     But like, so the actuall CST node would just have the handle. which would go into indexeddb right
+- [ ] so image attachments, I should probably make it so you can change the rendered size?

 buuuuuut also, can we not agree that I super need tests?